 - one or more statements that address the prohibited grounds of discrimination set out in the Alberta Human Rights Act;

-- one or more statements about what is acceptable behavior and what is unacceptable behaviour, whether or not it occurs within the school building, during the school day or by electronic means;
+- one or more statements about what is acceptable behaviour and what is unacceptable behaviour, whether or not it occurs within the school building, during the school day or by electronic means;

 - one or more statements about the consequences of unacceptable behaviour, which must take into account of the student’s age, maturity, and individual circumstances, and which must ensure that support is provided for students who are impacted by inappropriate behaviour, as well as for students who engage in inappropriate behaviour; and